vijananish/numpy-python/README.md

 ## WHY NUMPY
 ### 1. Fixed-Type
 In this one specifies dtype to define the size.
-It uses less bytes therefore less memory.
+It uses fewer bytes therefore less memory.
 No type checking while iterating through the object.

 ### 2. Continuous Memory